Laws and Regulations

 Supporting Research, Innovation, And Investments

-2022 – Common industrial technology roadmap on circularity: This roadmap aims at streamlining industrial research and innovation, including on textile recycling.
+2022 – Common Industrial Technology Roadmap on Circularity: This roadmap aims at streamlining industrial research and innovation, including on textile recycling.

-2021-2027 – Horizon Europe calls to support R&D in textiles: Public Private partnerships to further develop technologies and processes to scale up textile recycling capacities of the EU industry.
+2021-2027 – Horizon Europe Calls to Support R&D in Textiles: Public Private partnerships to further develop technologies and processes to scale up textile recycling capacities of the EU industry.

 2022 – Taxonomy Regulation: It will allow to mobilise private investment in sustainable textiles.
 The Commission will elaborate criteria determining what constitutes a substantial contribution to circular economy in the manufacture of textile.